ivuorinen/bitcoin-docker/README.md

-# ruimarinho/bitcoin-core
+# kroese/docker-bitcoin

-A bitcoin-core docker image with support for the following platforms:
+A docker image of Bitcoin Core with support for the following platforms:

 * `amd64` (x86_64)
 * `arm32v7` (armv7)